PeterCarragher/3D_OpenGL_Engine/README.md

   Implement physics engine.
   Use cubemaps for skyboxs.
   Add anti-aliasing for imported models.
   Add advanced features to the shader - bump/normal maps, ambient occlusion etc.
+  Add CMakeList for cross platform support